You probably know that the impact of great imagery goes a long way and impacts brand awareness, marketing efforts, and ultimately revenue.

-- Advise with your contact person about locations that might need to be captured at a certain time.
+Advise your contact person about locations that might need to be captured at a certain time.

 First and foremost to see the amount of work needed in each location to better utilize your time.

-Second to make sure you review the shoot-list and making sure you and the hotel contact are on the same page.
+Second, make sure you review the shoot list and make sure you and the hotel contact are on the same page.

-Third, to see if there is anything need to be done in a correlation to re-arrangement of the space.
+Third, to see if there is anything that needs to be done in correlation to the re-arrangement of the space.

 This is the time to request to fluff all the pillows, remove all trash bins and garbage cans if possible, re-arrange those day beds and tables.